-The Karwendelhaus (1,765 metres above sea level) is a well equipped mountain refuge hut near the Hochalmsattel in Karwendel, Tirol.
+The Karwendelhaus (1,765 metres) is a well-equipped mountain refuge near the Hochalmsattel in Karwendel, Tirol.

-Comfortable mountain refuge hut high above the Karwendeltal Valley
+Comfortable mountain refuge high above the Karwendeltal Valley

-It merges almost seamlessly in amongst the rocks, the Karwendelhaus in front of the western Ödkarspitze Peak, near the Hochalmsattel high above the Karwendeltal Valley.
+It merges almost seamlessly in amongst the rocks, the Karwendelhaus in front of the western Ödkarspitze peak, near the Hochalmsattel ridge high above the Karwendeltal Valley.
 After a construction period spanning five years, it opened in 1908.
 It is no wonder that it took so long; 4,000 cubic metres of rock had to be shifted using pick axes and dynamite.
 But the work of the pioneers was certainly worth it.
-Its central location has already earned it the Environmental Seal of Quality and it is a very well equipped mountain refuge hut used by mountain climbers as an important base for multi-day tours of the Karwendel Mountains.
+Its central location has already earned it the Environmental Seal of Approval and it is a very well-equipped mountain refuge hut used by mountain climbers as an important base for multi-day hikes in the Karwendel Mountains.
 It is also a popular day trip destination for mountain bikers.
 Everyone gets together in the quaint and cosy dining lounge, which is over 100 years old.

-From Scharnitz through the Karwendeltal Valley (ca. 5 hours), also accessible by mountain bike; from Hinterriß through the Johannestal Valley (ca. 4 hours), also accessible by mountain bike; via Rontal, Wechselschneid and Bäralpl, for experienced hikers (ca. 7 hours); via Rontal, Steinlochscharte and Bäralpl, for experienced hikers, sometimes no obvious trail, (ca. 7.5 hours); via Rontal and Vogelkarscharte, level II climbing difficulty, sometimes no obvious trail (ca. 5.5 hours); From Almdorf Eng (ca. 5 hours); From Mittenwald via Verein-Alm and Bäralpl (ca. 6 hours); from Mittenwald via the Hochland Hut, Gjaidsteig and Bäralpl (ca. 7 hours).
+From Scharnitz through the Karwendeltal Valley (5 hours), also accessible by mountain bike; from Hinterriß through the Johannestal Valley (4 hours), also accessible by mountain bike; via Rontal, Wechselschneid and Bäralpl, for experienced hikers (7 hours); via Rontal, Steinlochscharte and Bäralpl, for experienced hikers, sometimes no obvious trail, (7.5 hours); via Rontal and Vogelkarscharte, level II climbing difficulty, sometimes no obvious trail (5.5 hours); From Almdorf Eng (5 hours); From Mittenwald via Verein-Alm and Bäralpl (6 hours); from Mittenwald via the Hochland Hut, Gjaidsteig and Bäralpl (7 hours).